FAQs

 • Beverly Powell, Board Secretary, Former Texas State Senator District 10

-• Ashley Cholhis, Board Member, UCISD Superintendent
+• Ashley Chohlis, Board Member, UCISD Superintendent

 • Tim Miller, Executive Director, Charles Butt Foundation